awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

           HttpProxyAddress: http://proxy-address:port
 ```

-When `Scheduling / SlurmQueues / Networking / AssignPublicIp` is set to `false`, the subnets must be correctly set up to use the Proxy for all traffic\.
+When `Scheduling` / `SlurmQueues` / `Networking` / `AssignPublicIp` is set to `false`, the subnets must be correctly set up to use the Proxy for all traffic\.
 Web access is required for both head and compute nodes\.

 ## AWS ParallelCluster with AWS Batch scheduler<a name="network-configuration-v3-batch"></a>

 When you use `awsbatch` as the scheduler type, AWS ParallelCluster creates an AWS Batch managed compute environment\.
 The AWS Batch environment manages Amazon Elastic Container Service \(Amazon ECS\) container instances\.
-These instances are launched in the subnet configured in the `AwsBatchQueues > Networking > SubnetIds` parameter\.
+These instances are launched in the subnet configured in the `AwsBatchQueues` / `Networking` / `SubnetIds` parameter\.
 For AWS Batch to function correctly, Amazon ECS container instances need external network access to communicate with the Amazon ECS service endpoint\.
 This translates into the following scenarios:
-+  The Subnet Id specified for the queue uses a NAT gateway to access the internet\. \(We recommended this approach\.\)
++ The Subnet ID specified for the queue uses a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) to access the internet\.
+We recommended this approach\.
 + Instances launched in the queue subnet have public IP addresses and can reach the internet through an Internet Gateway\.

 Additionally, if you're interested in multi\-node parallel jobs \(from the [AWS Batch docs](https://docs.aws.amazon.com/batch/latest/userguide/multi-node-parallel-jobs.html#mnp-ce)\):